-- Assess

-- Plan
+• Assess • Plan

-- Do
+•Do

-- Review
+• Review

-This is an ongoing cycle to enable the provision to be refined and revised as the understanding of the needs of the pupil grows.
-This cycle enables the identification of those interventions which are the most effective in supporting the pupil to achieve good progress and outcomes.
-The first level of support is school support, where interventions and support will be supplied within school.
-SEND support is the second level of support where outside agencies may be involved to support the child.

-A Support Plan may be given to the child to ensure the assess, plan, do, review cycle is effective.
+This is an ongoing cycle to enable the provision to be refined and revised as the understanding of the needs of the child grows.
+This cycle enables the identification of those interventions which are the most effective in supporting the child to achieve good progress and outcomes.
+The first level of support is 'school support', where interventions and support will be supplied within school.
+'SEND support' is the second level of support where outside agencies may be involved to support the child.
+Key information or a Support Plan may be given to the child to ensure the assess, plan, do, review cycle is effective.
 A support plan will give an overview of the child and their areas of strength and concerns.
-Will clearly shows the level of provision which may be; support within the classroom, work in small groups or in a 1:1 situation outside the classroom and will identify the outcomes the child will seek to achieve.
+It will clearly show the level of provision which may be; support within the classroom, work in small groups or in a 1:1 situation inside or outside the classroom and will identify the outcomes the child will seek to achieve.
 Recently we have developed a new support plan to ensure the children receive the best support possible.